Galithil/genologics_sql/doc/source/queries.rst

 =======

 This is a collecton of queries that were found useful.
-Most of them aim to get entities based on their latest modification date.
+Most of them aim to get entities based on their latest modification date, especially UDF modification date, as the API does not provide this.

 .. automodule:: genologics_sql.queries